rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 .. only:: html

-    It is interesting, as an exercise, to verify if the :ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results (see :numref:`fusionResult`), one may obtain when applying two different ranking rules, like the *Copeland* and the *iterated Copeland* rule (see the tutorial on :ref:`ranking with multiple incommensurable criteria <Ranking-Tutorial-label>`), does actually confirm our rating results [33]_.
+    It is interesting, as an exercise, to verify if the :ref:`epistemic fusion <Epistemic-Fusion-label>` of the *rating-by-ranking* results (see :numref:`fusionResult`), one may obtain when applying two different ranking rules, like the *Copeland* and the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>`, does actually confirm our rating results [33]_.

     .. sidebar:: Fusion of two rating results